-Commercial auto insurance can cover vehicles your business owns or uses for business purposes.
-If your vehicle is involved in an accident, this policy can cover your liability for the other person's bodily injuries and property damage.
-It can also cover vehicle theft, weather damage, and vandalism.
+Commercial auto insurance covers vehicles owned by your architecture firm.
+If your vehicle is involved in an accident, this policy helps pay for medical bills and property damage.
+It can also cover theft, weather damage, and vandalism.

 The cost of architect insurance in Georgia is lower than the national median for some policies, according to an analysis of Insureon applications.
 However, architects in Georgia may pay more for professional liability insurance than architects in other states.

 Georgia architects typically pay about $1,975 a year ($165 per month) for professional liability insurance, while the national median is about $1,735 ($145 per month).
 However, the cost of workers’ compensation for Georgia architects is about $520 per year, $80 less than the annual national median.